 Correct positioning of your subscription billing will drive higher adoption rates

 How you market your subscription billing to your customers will ultimately have a direct influence on the number of sign-ups.
 Getting it wrong could result in high churn rates and a deluge of chargebacks.
-If you accrue too many chargebacks, banks can make the claim that you’re a high risk merchant.
-In this situation you’ll need to find a payment processor that is willing to supply a payment processing account.
+If you accrue too many chargebacks, banks can claim that you’re a high-risk merchant.
+In this situation, you’ll need to find a payment processor that is willing to supply a payment processing account.

 It’s critical to implement an easy-to-understand model that leaves your customers in no doubt that signing up for a subscription is the best way forward.
 By following the steps laid out above, you should be able to achieve that outcome and drive ongoing revenue from subscription billing.

 PayKings and Vindicia

 PayKings has partnered with Vindicia to help subscription-based businesses find solutions to grow their business.
 PayKings provides merchant accounts to companies looking to accept credit card payments online or and reduce their processing fees.

 About Dustin Kapper

 Dustin Kapper is the Marketing Director at PayKings. www.paykings.com